NaveenKumar101610/NaveenKumar101610/README.md

 ---

 ### Welcome to My GitHub!
-👋 Hi, I’m M Naveen Kumar, a passionate Computer Science student and aspiring AI Engineer currently diving deep into AI, Web Development and Software Development.
+👋 Hi, I’m M Naveen Kumar, a passionate Computer Science student and aspiring AI Engineer currently diving deep into AI, Web Development, and Software Development.

 💡 I believe in the transformative power of technology and I’m constantly exploring innovative ways to apply tech in real-world applications.